Explaining the Terms of Use for ChatGPT: What Are the Considerations for Commercial Use?

 Due to the frequent revisions of ChatGPT’s Terms of Use, it is essential to always check the most recent version when using the service.

-For example, the revision in March 2023 (Reiwa 5) clarified the age restriction for users, stating that individuals must be 13 years of age or older, and those between 13 and under 18 must obtain parental permission to use the service.
-Additionally, as of March 2023 (Reiwa 5), ChatGPT became available via API, and it was explicitly stated that data input through the API would not be used as training data for the AI.
+For Instance, the revision in March 2023 (Reiwa 5) clarified the age restriction for users, stating that individuals must be 13 years of age or older, and those between 13 and under 18 must obtain parental permission to use the service.
+Additionally, as of March 2023 (Reiwa 5), ChatGPT became available via API.
+It was explicitly stated that data input through the API would not be used as training data for the AI.

 However, data entered into ChatGPT through a browser, unless opted out, may still be utilized as training data.